Massage Therapy

 Pregnancy (pre- and post-partum) Care

 Individuals in their childbearing year have a host of unique physical challenges.
 All staff are educated and experienced in providing treatment during normal healthy pregnancy and post-partum period.
 Common complaints that respond well to treatment are swelling, headaches, low back pain, sacroiliac pain, round ligament pain, groin pain, carpal tunnel syndrome, hip pain, general achiness and fatigue.
-Paula Jaspar, MEd, RMT is well trained in treatment of high risk/complicated pregnancy and complicated post-partum.
 Home and hospital visits may be arranged.

 Post Surgical Care